agera-edc/MinimumViableDataspace/docs/developer/decision-records/2022-08-15-code-quality-tooling/README.md

 ## Rationale

-Both Checkstyle and CodeQL are already in use in the EDC framework, so these tools are the natural choice in related projects like the Identity Hub as well.
+Both Checkstyle and CodeQL are already in use in the EDC framework, so these tools are the natural choice in related projects like the MVD as well.

 ## Approach